Same data, opposing narratives

 2 verified sources

 The human rights organization Foro Penal reported that Venezuela's Amnesty Law is actually delaying the release of many political prisoners.
-Families maintained a three-month vigil demanding fulfillment of release promises.
+Families held a three-month vigil demanding that promises of release be fulfilled.

-Context: Political imprisonment has been a central issue in the Venezuelan crisis, with the amnesty law intended to alleviate tensions but criticized for procedural delays.
+Context: Political imprisonment has been a central theme in the Venezuelan crisis, with the amnesty law intended to ease tensions but criticized for procedural delays.

-🔎 Why it matters: The amnesty law designed to release political prisoners appears to be having the opposite effect, creating bureaucratic obstacles for their release.
+🔎 Why it matters: The amnesty law designed to release political prisoners appears to be having the opposite effect, creating bureaucratic obstacles to their release.

 No opposition media covered this traffic disruption, focusing instead on political stories